 - STEP 3.
 This time we will leave the Sales Price/Rate and Cost fields empty, since the price changes with every order. - STEP 4.
+Click Edit Sales Tax.
+Search for Retail, then select General taxable retail products (use this if nothing else fits).
+Click Done. - STEP 5.
 When your Non-inventory product matches the Custom Statue in Figure 2-40, drop down the arrow next to the Save button and choose Save and Close to save the item and go back to the Products and Services list.